(unsplash.com)

 Memes can bond

 They control the narrative in today’s time, reflecting on socio-cultural events.
-People love to share experiences and their take on these events, and this inevitable builds a pathway for a bond.
+People love to share experiences and their take on these events, and this inevitably builds a pathway for a bond.

 Memes are good for your (brand’s) image